LIFELONG LEARNING AND THE HEALTHCARE EXECUTIVE

 A commitment to professional and leadership development is also critical to the career success of healthcare executives.
 As new patient care delivery models emerge, traditional career ladders are giving way to new paths in healthcare that include all aspects of the healthcare continuum.
 An ongoing commitment to growth prepares healthcare executives for the resulting career opportunities.

-The American College of Healthcare Executives believes healthcare executives have a responsibility to take charge of their professional and leadership development throughout their careers and, as part of the profession, to play an important role in supporting the professional and leadership development of others.
+The American College of Healthcare Executives believes healthcare executives have a responsibility to take charge of their professional and leadership development throughout their careers and, as part of the profession, play an important role in supporting the professional and leadership development of others.

 Developing management and leadership skills within an organization is an investment in the future and should be supported at both the individual and employer level because fostering leadership talent is key to sustaining the organization.
 At the same time, developing professional skills is a personal responsibility, necessary to enhance individual effectiveness, growth and advancement.
 As such healthcare executives should invest time and resources in their own professional and leadership development, even if employer support for such efforts is not available.